How We Started

 Michael Arthur Vacca

-Michael Arthur Vacca, a devotee of the Sacred Heart of Jesus, holds a B.A. in Political Philosophy and English Literature from Hillsdale College in Hillsdale, MI.
+Michael Arthur Vacca, a devotee of the Sacred Heart of Jesus, is a licensed attorney in Michigan and holds a B.A. in Political Philosophy and English Literature from Hillsdale College in Hillsdale, MI.
 He holds a Juris Doctorate from Ave Maria School of Law in Naples, Florida.
 He has a certification in Catholic Healthcare Ethics from Catholic Distance University and the National Catholic Bioethics Center, and is a certified spiritual director.
 From 2010-2012, Michael served as a legal advisor for the Holy See’s Pontifical Council for the Family in Rome, Italy, wherein he advocated for the defense of human life, religious freedom, and the natural family on the international, regional, and national level.
 Michael is a widely publicized legal scholar that has written on the natural moral law, human life, natural marriage, religious freedom, and bioethics issues.
 Michael serves as the Director of Ministry, Bioethics, and Membership Experience for Christ Medicus Foundation CURO.
 He is blessed to be married to his best friend Sarah.

 Ryan T. Anderson